We are pleased to report that to date, all of our homes are safe and free from any cases of COVID-19.

 Can I visit a Premier Health Care home at present?

-- Visits must be pre-booked with our Admin Officer to ensure that the total number of visitors on-site at any time is capped, in order to adhere to social distancing requirements.
+- Visits may need to be pre-booked with our Admin Officer to ensure that the total number of visitors on-site at any time is capped, in order to adhere to social distancing requirements.

-- You must meet our screening criteria, and provide your details in our Visitor Register;
+- You must meet our screening criteria, and provide your details in our Visitor Register and scan the QR Code;

-- Our visiting hours are Monday to Friday, 10am to 6pm.
+- Our general visiting hours are Monday to Friday, 10am to 6pm and Saturday/Sunday 10am to 2pm.

 - Visits are limited to one hour in duration, in the resident’s own room; social distancing must be maintained.